Innovation and Entrepreneurship

 What skills and attributes can I gain from my Innovation and Entrepreneurship major?

-In this major of the Bachelor of Commerce, you will learn about the key elements in ecosystems that are crucial in supporting start-up ventures and the scale-up of growth-oriented firms.
-You'll study alongside successful innovators and entrepreneurs, developing the skills to recognise, assess and realise opportunities.
-You'll construct creative solutions to problems and take action when facing ambiguous and uncertain circumstances.
-You will also undertake an exciting practical project that integrates theory and practice as you work with a client organisation in a real world context.
+In this major of the Bachelor of Commerce, you’ll explore the key elements of entrepreneurial ecosystems that support start-up ventures and the growth of innovative firms.
+You’ll study alongside successful entrepreneurs, learning to recognise, assess, and realise opportunities.
+You’ll develop creative solutions to problems and learn to take action in uncertain and ambiguous situations.

 - Creative problem-solving